Is Broccoli Keto?

-- Promoting weight loss: The fiber and protein in broccoli help to make you feel fuller for longer and can therefore be beneficial for anyone looking to lose weight.
+- Promoting weight loss: The fiber and protein in Broccoli help make you feel fuller for longer and can benefit anyone looking to lose weight.

 - Helping to improve brain health: The vitamin K in Broccoli has been shown to help improve brain health.